 THE SCHOOLING EXPERIENCE OF NORTH CAROLINA’S AMERICAN INDIAN STUDENTS

-Recent evidence provided by the State Advisory Council on Indian Education (SACIE) in their 2014 annual report demonstrates that American Indian students have considerably lower proficiency rates in all tested subjects and at all levels than White students.
-The report also finds that although the dropout rate of American Indian students has declined, the 2012-2013 American Indian student dropout rate is the highest among all ethnicity subgroups.
-Given these findings, SACE has called for a study that provides further investigation into the schooling experience of American Indian students.
+Evidence provided by the State Advisory Council on Indian Education (SACIE) in their 2014 annual report demonstrated that American Indian students had considerably lower proficiency rates in all tested subjects and at all levels than White students.
+The report also found that although the dropout rate of American Indian students had declined, the 2012-2013 American Indian student dropout rate was the highest among all ethnicity subgroups.
+Given these findings, SACIE called for a study to provide further investigation into the schooling experience of American Indian students.

-The Southeast Comprehensive Center (SECC), Education Policy Initiative at Carolina (EPIC) at UNC Chapel Hill, Regional Educational Laboratory (REL) – Southeast, and the Institute of Education Sciences (IES) are partnering to conduct this multi-faceted inquiry and analysis.
+The Southeast Comprehensive Center (SECC), Education Policy Initiative at Carolina (EPIC) at UNC Chapel Hill, Regional Educational Laboratory (REL) – Southeast, and the Institute of Education Sciences (IES) partnered to conduct a multi-faceted inquiry and analysis.

 Guiding the research are three primary questions.

 - What does the extant literature say about the educational experiences of American Indian students?
 What are some of the challenges and opportunities for American Indian student success?
 Which of these factors are relevant for American Indian students in North Carolina?